cgiffard/TextStatistics.js/README.md

 I've done what I think is a reasonably faithful port.
 Documentation incoming!
 I removed a lot of the original comments during the port, but seeing as the API remained largely the same, I'll add them in shortly.

-Same goes for a test suite - I'll get something working in node in a bit. :)
+The beginning of a test suite in [Mocha](https://mochajs.org/) is here, covering cleaning the text and some cases of word and sentence counting.

 ## Installation